BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   1 Seraphs".
 Unselecting just "Clean Up Seraph Drop Pool" in this mod but leaving the rest of our Hyperius section intact will still give a 100% drop rate for Seraphs on Hyperius.

+It's possible that there are some other strange interactions which could take place when both UCP and this mod are active, though it shouldn't be anything awful.

+Obviously this mod will conflict with other mods which play with the same variables.
+I know that Hemaxhu's "Better White Chests" would conflict with this, for instance, and possibly other mods in Hemaxhu's "Chest Mods" folder.
+FromDarkHell's collection in the "Loot Drops" folder likewise will probably conflict.

+In terms of loot compatibility, I'm pretty sure that this mod makes the "Vault Hunter's Relic" completely useless, but if you're using this mod, you certainly won't miss it.

 Loot Purposefully Excluded from Pools
 -------------------------------------